flutter/samples/game_template/README.md

      depends on `package:in_app_purchase`, it signals itself to the Play Store as a project with in-app purchases.
-   - Releasing to Closed Testing triggers a review process, which is a prerequisite for In-app purchases to work.
+   - Releasing to Closed Testing triggers a review process, which is a prerequisite for in-app purchases to work.
      The review process can take several days and until it's complete, you can't move on with the Android side of things.
 2. Add an in-app product in _Play Console_ &rarr; _Monetize_ &rarr;
    _In-app products_.
 Come up with a product ID (for example, `ad_removal`).
-3. While still in Play Console, _activate_ the In-app product.
+3. While still in Play Console, _activate_ the in-app product.

 To enable in-app purchases on iOS: